Top Five Most Popular Jeep Modifications

 4. Body and Underbody Protection

 Unlike the highway and most dirt roads, taking your Jeep off-road presents a whole new world of danger — rocks, trees and frame-deep mud being just a few of them.
 Installing skid plates can protect the power steering box, differentials and transfer case underneath your car.
 On the sides, rock rails serve as a step to get into your taller Wrangler and as protection against rocks and trees that get a little too close.
 In front and rear, full-size bumpers offer protection from trees, brush and hillsides, preventing off-road rash.

 No matter how well-equipped your Jeep Wrangler is, chances are that you, or at least one of your trail buddies, will get stuck in the mud or on a rock.
 So consider a winch or at least a farm-jack and heavy-duty transport chains.
 Don’t forget winch accessories, such as block-and-tackle, tree-saver, D-rings, tow straps, a shovel and a pair of heavy gloves.
 Other safety equipment should include a fire extinguisher and first-aid kit.

 To say that there are a lot of Jeep modifications would be an understatement.
 Indeed, there are entire catalogs, magazines and websites dedicated to them!
 Whatever upgrades you have in mind for your Jeep, keep safety as your top priority, and you’ll be sure to have tons of fun on the trail.

+Check out all the accessory products available on NAPA Online or trust one of our 17,000 NAPA AutoCare locations for routine maintenance and repairs.
 For more information on Jeep modifications, chat with a knowledgeable expert at your local NAPA AUTO PARTS store.

 Photo courtesy of Flickr